Behind the scenes at the ski resorts: Piste maintenance after the end of the season

 Mr Eberl, what happens when the season is over?

 On the first day after the official end of the ski season, we start dismantling the slopes straight away.
-Each mountain railway removes the safety equipment, piste markings, barrier tape and impact mats in its area of responsibility.
-Everything, but really everything, that doesn’t look good in the ski area has to be removed in spring.
+Each lift removes the safety equipment, piste markings, barrier tape and impact mats in its area of responsibility.
+Anything and everything that doesn’t look good in the ski area has to be removed in spring.
 We do this work while there is still snow so that we can remove the material more easily with the piste machines.
 The material is then stored at the valley stations.
 The next step is the cleaning work after the snow has melted.
 Starting at the bottom, we tidy up the slopes.
 Every piece of dirt, every piece of paper that people leave behind has to be picked up.

 Do guests leave a lot of rubbish behind?

 I have to say that the amount of rubbish has decreased in recent years.
-The occasional pair of glasses, stick, key or wallet, that’s it.
-The problem is still the small things like handkerchiefs and cigarette waste.
+The occasional pair of glasses, a ski pole, a key or wallet, that’s it.
+The problem is still the small things like tissues and cigarette butts.
 There’s quite a lot there.

 What’s the strangest thing you’ve found on the piste so far?

-I once went out on a caterpillar track.
-It was early in the morning when it was snowing lightly.
+I once went out in the snow groomer.
+It was early in the morning and snowing lightly.
 We saw something red lying in the middle of a beautiful piste.
 We got out and looked at it up close.
 It was a small pair of panties, and 20 metres further up was a bra.
-It makes you wonder how lingerie gets to this place?
-We had to smile a lot.
+We wondered how lingerie could possibly end up in a place like this.
+We had a good chuckle.
 We save valuable finds such as passports, car keys or purses and keep a list of them.

 Where do the gondolas actually park in summer?